IceLuna/Eagle/docs/source/eagle_editor.rst

 Simulation Panel
 ----------------
 It allows you to play your game right in the editor.
+If the camera isn't provided by you, you'll be able to use editor's camera during simulation.

 Scene Hierarchy
 ---------------